saucelabs/sauce-docs/docs/ci/jenkins.md

 }
 ```

-## Using Sauce Connect in Jenkins
+## Configuring Sauce Labs and Sauce Connect Settings in Jenkins

-The Sauce OnDemand plugin is bundled with the latest version of Sauce Connect Proxy, which allows you to run your Sauce Labs tests in environments that are not publicly accessible, like your local network or behind a firewall.
+You can manage many of the plugin settings from within the Jenkins dashboard to ensure your tests run according to your needs.
+The plugin is bundled with the latest version of Sauce Connect.
+When you enable it, you can run your Sauce Labs tests in environments that are not publicly accessible, like your local network or behind a firewall.

-Configure Sauce Connect to establish a secure tunnel for your Jenkins projects running Sauce Labs tests against websites or applications on a private network.

-### Customize Sauce Connect Settings

-You can manage many of the Sauce Connect settings from within the Jenkins dashboard to ensure your tunnels are launched according to your needs.
-Some options are set globally for all your Jenkins projects and some options are specific to individual projects.
-For options that can be set at both levels, project-specific values override global settings.
+ Some plugin options are set globally for all your Jenkins projects and some options are specific to individual projects.

+ > **NOTE:** When options can be set at both levels, project settings override global settings.

-#### Configure Global Sauce Connect Settings
+### Configure Global Sauce Settings

 <ol>
   <li>From your Jenkins dashboard, choose <b>Manage Jenkins</b> and then <b>Configure System</b>.</li>